fedbiomed/fedbiomed/docs/user-guide/secagg/configuration.md

 for Darwin-based operating systems, MP-SPDZ must be compiled from its source code.
 Fed-BioMed provides a script that eases this process by distinguishing the operating system and performing the installation.

-To install or configure existing pre-compiled MP-SPDZ scripts for a `Node component`, please run following command.
+To install or configure existing pre-compiled MP-SPDZ scripts for a node component, please run following command.

 ```shell
 ${FEDBIOMED_DIR}/scripts/fedbiomed_configure_secagg node